 The Barcelona: Civilization in the Western Mediterranean (in Spanish) program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

-The program is designed for undergraduates in good academic standing who are beyond their first year in the College.
-Because all work—lectures, discussions, readings and assignments—is conducted in Spanish, applicants are expected to have taken, with excellent grades, through Spanish 20300 as well as one additional course: either Spanish 20400, 20500, or a literature course (Spanish 21100, 21500, or above).
+The program is designed for undergraduates in good academic and disciplinary standing who are beyond their first year in the College.
+Because all work—lectures, discussions, readings, and assignments—is conducted in Spanish, applicants are expected to have taken, with excellent grades, through Spanish 20300 as well as one additional course: either Spanish 20400, 20500, or a literature course (Spanish 21100, 21500, or above).
 Additional advanced language courses may be required based on a student’s background.
 Students with questions about their Spanish preparation should contact Janet Sedlar (firstname.lastname@example.org) or Nene Lozada (email@example.com).

 This minimum prerequisite aside, applicants are strongly encouraged to take Spanish language courses beyond the second-year level; indeed most participants will have had one or more courses at the advanced level.
 In some cases, an offer of admission to this program is made contingent upon summer language work.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.